sigmachipmunk/Azora-Discord-Rat/README.md

 # What is Azora Discord Rat?
 Azora Discord Rat is a flexible Remote Access Trojan written in python, it features 41 post exploitation modules allowing you to controll, troll, or manage infected computers effortlessly and with varity.

+You might be wondering how this can be used?
+- Maybe your a system admin in need of a safe, simple, and free way to monitor your employees
+- Maybe your trying to pull a funny prank on your friends?

+Well no matter the use case, Azora Discord Rat allows for connection and commands even if their computer is across the globe!

 Interested?
 Well [click here](askdasjkd.com) for the installation guide!

 # Why choose us?